rishgoyal/FXPQuantCNN/README.md

 # Thesis Project on Convolutional Neural Network Quantization

-All the code for the project on CNN quantization.
+Code used for the Master Thesis project on "Fixed-point Quantization of Convolutional Neural Networks for Quantized Inference on Embedded Platforms".
+Paper can be found at https://arxiv.org/abs/2102.02147

 Path names are hard coded and so need to be altered before using this code.
 Usage of algorithms can be found in the jupyter notebooks under the analysis/ folder.

 As for quantizing a CNN model, I first load an fxp_model from model_gen to quantize activations, then pass that model to functions in fxp_quantize.py to quantize weights and biases.
 The function evaluate() for class QuantizationEvaluator under optimized_search.py shows how this is performed.